 It is best to test the app at each allotted phase.
 What you don’t want to do is get to the end of the development and notice bugs or issues which could have been nipped in the bud in earlier stages.
 Moreover, discovering issues which should have been solved previously can have knock on effects in later development phases, costing both time and money.

-Primarily, it is best to highlight and solve issues during the development phase and before the app is launched to users.
-Not doing so is likely to bring bad reviews and will increase the likelihood of users deleting your application.
+Overall, it is crucial to highlight and solve issues during the development phase and before the app is launched.
+Not doing so is likely to bring bad reviews and will increase the likelihood of a loss of app users..

 Conclusion.